rbledsaw3/ttygrab/README.md

 ```bash
 $ endstream
 ```
-This is issue a killall command for ffmpeg, again requiring root privileges.
+This will issue a killall command for ffmpeg, again requiring root privileges.

 The video will be owned by root and write-protected.
 You'll need to run a chown/chmod accordingly to modify video permissions if needed.